Hridesh-Thakur/Hridesh-Thakur/README.md

 ## 🚀 About Me

-I'm a passionate **Web & App Developer** and a Computer Science Engineering student specializing in **Artificial Intelligence & Machine Learning** at Lakshmi Narayana College of Technology.
+I'm a passionate **Web & App Developer** and a Computer Science Engineering student specialising in **Artificial Intelligence & Machine Learning** at Lakshmi Narayana College of Technology.
 I love creating digital solutions and exploring the endless possibilities of technology.

 - 🔭 I'm currently working on expanding my web development skills
 - 🌱 I'm currently learning advanced JavaScript concepts and Python for AI/ML